Skip to main content

 • Blue ammonia supply, Singapore: advising a US supplier in connection with a blue ammonia supply agreement to an offtaker in Singapore.

-• Aramis CCS project, the Netherlands: advising the consortium in relation to the Aramis CO2 transport and storage project in the Netherlands, including development of the transportation and services agreement for the project – the first commercial scale carbon capture and storage project in the EU
+• Aramis CCS project, the Netherlands: advising the consortium in relation to the Aramis CO2 transport and storage project in the Netherlands, including development of the transportation and services agreement for the project.
+Aramis is the largest planned open access CCS transport and storage project in the Netherlands

 • ExxonMobil AtmosClear CO2 transport, US: advised ExxonMobil on its agreement with AtmosClear BR, LLC, a portfolio company of Fidelis, to transport and permanently store up to 680,000 metric tons per annum of biogenic CO2 from AtmosClear's biomass energy with carbon capture (BECCS) facility in the Port of Greater Baton Rouge in Louisiana.